What Makes a “Bad” Photography Lens?

 Vignetting

-In photography and optics, vignetting is a reduction of the image’s brightness or saturation at the periphery, compared to the image centre.
-Many lenses have vignetting when set to their maximum aperture, but lower quality optics will have more.
+In photography and optics, vignetting is a reduction of the image’s brightness or saturation at the periphery, compared to the image centre. lenses have vignetting when set to their maximum aperture, but lower quality optics will have more.
 Vignetting also usually gets better as you stop the lens down.

 For this example, we’ll look at a plain wall to see how vignetting on these lenses is affecting our image.
-When you’re shooting in the real world, vignetting is often much more difficult to see because you don’t know if you’re seeing vignetting or the natural fall-off of light in that particular area.
+When you’re in the real world, vignetting is often much more difficult to see because you don’t know if you’re seeing vignetting or the natural fall-off of light in that particular area.
 If you shoot something that’s a solid colour, lit in a flat way, then you can see what the lens is actually doing.

 A plain wall showing vignettingA plain wall showing vignettingA plain wall showing vignetting